 Volunteer: Help troubleshoot circuit design for Berkeley Lab Director's Apprenticeship Program 2026The Berkeley Lab Director’s Apprenticeship Program: Interdisciplinary Pathways to Machine Learning and Data Science (BLDAP:IPMLDS) is a project-based high school STEM (Science Technology Engineering Mathematics) program designed to help participants develop 21st century skills, learn about Berkeley Lab’s research activities, receive college and career guidance, and develop a STEM network in a real-life work environment.
 The program seeks to remove barriers, such as a lack of access to professional networks and work-based opportunities, by providing strong connections to the scientific community at Berkeley Lab.

 We are seeking TAs for our intro to electronics workshops.
 TAs will work with small groups of students, answering their questions and providing troubleshooting tips as they assemble simple circuits using a circuit design trainer and Arduino.
 Various dates are available from June 18th to July 9th.
+Please look at this sheet to sign up for times that work for you.
 The program will be on site, and we ask volunteers to also join us in-person.
 All volunteers participating in K-12 programs must complete an online working with minors course (~90 minutes), sign and submit a CANRA form, and pass a background check.
 For any questions please contact K-12 Lead Education Facilitator Corbin Shatto (cshatto@lbl.gov) Berkeley Lab Program: Berkeley Lab K-12 STEM Programs Opportunity Type: Volunteer Date: Jun 18, 2026 through Jul 9, 2026 Allow Groups: Yes |

 Volunteer: Become an intro to Python/data science TA for Berkeley Lab Director's Apprenticeship Program 2026The Berkeley Lab Director’s Apprenticeship Program: Interdisciplinary Pathways to Machine Learning and Data Science (BLDAP:IPMLDS) is a project-based high school STEM (Science Technology Engineering Mathematics) program designed to help participants develop 21st century skills, learn about Berkeley Lab’s research activities, receive college and career guidance, and develop a STEM network in a real-life work environment.
 The program seeks to remove barriers, such as a lack of access to professional networks and work-based opportunities, by providing strong connections to the scientific community at Berkeley Lab.

 Our cohort of around 20 students will complete an intro to Python/data science/machine learning course as part of the program.
 The students will be entering the program with little to no experience coding.
 The curriculum will cover the following topics: data types, variables, lists, conditionals, loops, numpy arrays, pandas (input/output of dataframes, indexing, slicing, manipulating columns, statistics, various functions for exploratory data analysis), and data visualization with matplotlib.
 Towards the end of the program, students will apply their knowledge on data sets using data from various Berkeley Lab research projects.
 Students will also work on machine learning applications.
 We are seeking TAs for our intro to Python/data science course.
 TAs will work with small groups of students, answering their questions and providing guidance as they work through coding exercises using Jupyter notebooks.
 TAs will also be asked to grade and provide feedback for weekly challenge notebooks collected from students.
 Various dates are available from June 17th to July 15th.
-A separate sign-up sheet with specific dates and times will be shared with volunteers, and volunteers can sign up for any dates/times that work best for them.
-The program will be on site, and we ask volunteers to also join us in-person.
+Please look at this sheet and sign up for any dates/times that work best for you.
+The program will be on-site, and we ask volunteers to join us in person as well.
 All volunteers participating in K-12 programs must complete an online working with minors course (~90 minutes), sign and submit a CANRA form, and pass a background check.
 For any questions, please contact A-LIFT Lead Education Facilitator, Corbin Shatto (cshatto@lbl.gov).
 Berkeley Lab Program: Berkeley Lab K-12 STEM Programs Opportunity Type: Volunteer Date: Runs Until Jul 16, 2026 Allow Groups: Yes |

 Volunteer: Become a Mentor for High School Summer Interns - Summer 2026The Experiences in Research program is a 6-week internship for high school students to work on cutting edge projects alongside experts at Berkeley Lab.
 We are looking for projects/mentors from both STEM and STEM adjacent fields (experimental, data science, coding, administration, science communication).
 Project descriptions for summer 2025 can be found here.
 Mentors/projects that can have interns on-site for at least 2 days / week will be prioritized for 2026.
 Please complete and submit the project planner by January 23rd, 2026 for your internship project to be part of the program.
 Please visit our webpage for more information on commitments and timeline as a mentor.
 For any questions please contact Faith Dukes (fmdukes@lbl.gov).
 Berkeley Lab Program: Berkeley Lab K-12 STEM Programs The Experiences in Research program is a 6-week internship for high school students to work on cutting edge projects alongside experts at Berkeley Lab.
 We are looking for projects/mentors from both STEM and STEM adjacent fields (experimental, data science, coding, administration, science communication).
 Project descriptions for summer 2025 can be found here.
 Mentors/projects that can have interns on-site for at least 2 days / week will be prioritized for 2026.
 Please complete and submit the project planner by January 23rd, 2026 for your internship project to be part of the program.
 Please visit our webpage for more information on commitments and timeline as a mentor.
 For any questions please contact Faith Dukes (fmdukes@lbl.gov).
 Berkeley Lab Program: Berkeley Lab K-12 STEM Programs Opportunity Type: Volunteer Date: Runs Until Jul 24, 2026 Zip Code: 94720 Allow Groups: Yes |